 Return on Investment

-Not one person I know wants to spend the time and money to renovate a house they want to sell unless they are trying to hook more money from the buyers.
+Not one person I know wants to spend the time and money to renovate a house they want to sell unless they are trying to hook more cash from the buyers.

 Return on investment doesn’t just include the financial aspect of the deal either but also the physical investment.

-There’s always that risk of buying a renovated lemon which has to be torn down and the renovating process to start over.
+There’s always that risk of buying a renovated lemon that has to be torn down and the renovating process to start over.

 What does this mean for you?